Biscotti: A Ledger for Private and Secure Peer-to-Peer Machine Learning: Evaluation

 \subsection{Privacy evaluation}

 In this section, we evaluate the privacy provided by secure aggregation in Biscotti.
 We subject Biscotti to an information leakage attack~\cite{Melis:2018} and demonstrate that the effectiveness of this attack decreases with the number of securely aggregated updates in a block.
-We also show that the probability of a successful collusion attack to recover an individual client's private gradient decreases as the size of the VRF set grows.
+We also show that the probability of a successful collusion attack to recover an individual client's private gradient decreases as the size of the committees grows.

 \textbf{Information leakage from aggregated gradients.} We subject the aggregated gradients from several different datasets to the gradient-based information leakage attack described in~\cite{Melis:2018}.
 We invert the aggregated gradient knowing that the gradient for the weights associated with each class in the fully connected softmax layer is directly proportional to the input features.
 To infer the original features, we take the gradients from a single class and invert them with respect to all the classes in the CIFAR-10 (10 classes of objects/animals) and LFW datasets(2 classes male/female).
+We also invert the gradients for three classes (0,3,5) on the MNIST dataset.
 We visualize the gradient in grayscale after reshaping to the original feature dimensions in Figure~\ref{fig:evalbatching}.
 The aggregated gradient will have data sampled from a mixture of classes including the target class.
 Our results show that having a larger number of participants in the aggregate decreases the impact of this attack.
-As shown in Figure~\ref{fig:evalbatching}, as the number of aggregates batched together increases, it becomes harder to distinguish the training examples.
+As shown in Figure~\ref{fig:evalbatching}, as the number of aggregates batched together increases, it becomes harder to distinguish the individual training examples.

 By default Biscotti aggregates/batches 35 updates.
 Figure~\ref{fig:evalbatching} illustrates how the individual class examples from the inverted images are difficult to determine.
 It might be easy to infer what a class looks like from the inversions.
 But if the class does not represent an individual's training set, secure aggregation provides privacy.
 For example, in LFW we get an image that represents what a male/female looks like but we do not gain any information about the individual training examples.
 Hence, the privacy gained is dependent on how close the training examples are to the class representative.